A delicious, make-ahead soup that's perfect as an appetizer soup; this Fresh Corn Soup is also wonderful for lunch or casual dinners!

 - 2 teaspoons finely chopped fresh rosemary

-- Microwave 3 ears of corn on high power for 4 1/2 minutes.
+Microwave 3 ears of corn on high power for 4 ½ minutes.
 Remove and set aside till cool enough to handle.
-Repeat with remaining 3 years of corn.
+Repeat with remaining 3 ears of corn.

 Peel back the husks and silk on one ear of corn and gather them in one hand.
 Snap them off at the base.
 Discard the husks and silks.
 Repeat for remaining corn.

 Cut corn kernels from cobs.
 Reserve ½ cup of the corn kernels for the topping and set aside separate from the rest.
 Cut cobs in half and set aside.